jaafreitas/termobit/README.md

 # termobit
-Transform your fridge in a internet of things device.
+Transform your fridge into a internet of things device.

 ## Documentation
 ### Before deploy